duckietown/docs-brown/book/doc-sky/70-localization-slam-project/60-slam-assignment.md

 The checkoff for this project is simple, run your slam_helper.py implementation on the sample data for a TA.
 Show the TA the corresponding animation.
 An easy way to do this is to login to your account on the department machines with "ssh -Y" and if you have xquartz installed on your computer, you can run your animation from the terminal over ssh.

+## On-Board Offline on the Drone

+SLAM can run but it is quite slow on the Raspberry Pi.
+We have gotten it to work on board the pi, but offline.
+So you fly, record data, land, and then make a map and localize.
+Details are in the operation manual, and there are a lot of rough edges.

 ## Handin
 Please be sure to push your finished project directory to GitHub classroom to